pellcorp/Simple-AF-Wiki/docs/cart/preparation.md

     or cartographer-k1m.cfg BEFORE homing your printer, using Screw_Tilt_Calculate, or doing a Bed_Mesh_Calibrate.

     Ignoring these instructions has caused SIGNIFICANT damage to the build plate and/or probe.

+*Once you have decided on which mount to use and have printed it, you are ready to proceed to  Firmware Flashing your Cartographer3D.*